Tuk Tuk Tours

 Explore Bangkok by the iconic tuk tuk

-Our walking tour, The Rattanakosin Story, passes sights and landmarks including the Grand Palace, Wat Pho, the amulet market, Thammasat University, Wat Mahathat, Sanam Luang, the City Pillar Shrine, the Ministry of Defence, Wat Ratchapradit, the Pig Memorial, and Saranrom Park.
-But if you want to explore further on your own, here are our suggestions.
+Our own walking tour, The Rattanakosin Story, passes sights and landmarks including the Grand Palace, Wat Pho, the amulet market, Thammasat University, Wat Mahathat, Sanam Luang, the City Pillar Shrine, the Ministry of Defence, Wat Ratchapradit, the Pig Memorial, Saranrom Park, Ratchadamnoen Avenue, Democracy Monument and the Giant Swing.

-Located just a short walk from Wat Pho and the Tha Tien river boat pier, Museum Siam takes a hands-on approach to exploring Thai history, the idea of Thainess, and what it really means to be Thai.
-It’s an interactive museum that is great fun for adults and children alike – better still, admission is often free during Thailand’s many festivals and public holidays, as well as for entry every day after 4pm.
+Museum Siam: Located just a short walk from Wat Pho and the Tha Tien river boat pier, Museum Siam takes a hands-on approach to exploring Thai history, the idea of Thainess, and what it really means to be Thai.
+It’s an interactive museum that is great fun for adults and children alike.

 Tuesday-Sunday, 10am-6pm; adults, 200 baht (Thai nationals, 100 baht); students over 15, 50 baht; under-15s free; 4 Sanamchai Road (Tha Tien river boat pier); www.museumsiam.org

 The National Museum: Located in the former palace of the vice king (or Front Palace), and facing Sanam Luang.
 It features exhibits of Thai art and history.
 Visit their official website for more details.